sasha-ajin/codewars/README.md

 # codewars

-Tasks from codewarsfrom 6. to 2 kyu
+Codewars tasks from 6 to 2 kyu

 ## Task 6 kyu